 Some accordions are featured with similar adjustment blocks.
 Their differences are adjusted to a minimum.
 When played together, these blocks create unique sound effects.

-Keys and Buttons
+Piano Keys and Buttons

 As mentioned before, there is a connection between the reed blocks and piano keys on the treble side.
 Meanwhile, on the bass side, reed blocks connect to a wide range of buttons.